xopxe/ahsm/README.md

 }
 ```

 Of course, you can add behavior with `entry`, `exit`, and `doo` functions if you want to use it as part of your state machine.
 Such a composite state is the standard way a state machine is reused.
-Typically, a library will return a composite state, and the user will require it and then use it in its own state machine.
+Typically, a library will return a composite state, and the user will require it and then use it in their state machine.
 The events to feed the embedded machine will be found in the events table.

 ### Integrate with your application